lifthrasiir/roadroller/README.md

 The second line is a compressor tuned for this particular input.
 By default the decompressed data immediately goes through `eval`, but you can configure what to do with that.

 The first line is very incompressible unlike the second line, so ideally you should compress two lines separately.
 This is best done by using ADVZIP from [AdvanceCOMP] or the aforementioned Zopfli.
-It is also possible but not recommended\* to put the first line to a separate file and load it with a separate `<script>` tag.

-> \* This is not recommended because any additional file to ZIP incurs at least 88+2n bytes of overhead where n is the length of file name and that overhead mostly negates the additional compression.
-Instead put everything into a single file and run ADVZIP or Zopfli.
+The first line and second line may form a single statement as above so they should not be separated; you can only put whitespace between them.

 <!--
 ### Multiple Inputs